tanujabhatnagar/Timezone_App/README.md

 # world_time_project

-Aflutter Application that tells time of different cities.
+A flutter Application that tells time of different cities.

 ## Getting Started